 Publishing your data into Google Spreadsheets or Google Fusion Tables requires a Google Oauth2 Service Account.

-Additionally, geographic visualization through your browser may be throttled or limited by Google unless a Google API Key is supplied; this API Key is created and managed on the same screen as the Google Oauth2 Service Account.
+The Google API Key used by the Maps visualization is created and managed on the same screen as the Google Oauth2 Service Account.

 This page guides you through the creation and uploading of these two credentials into ODK Aggregate

 Credentials are associated with a Google Cloud Platform project.

 - If you are using App Engine for your ODK Aggregate server, then you have already set up a Google Cloud Platform project -- you just need to navigate to it.
 Otherwise, you will need to create one.
 In either case, go to Google Cloud Platform and click on "My Console":

 - If you have never configured a Google Cloud Platform project, click on "Create an Empty Project":

 Otherwise, this link will either open onto a page with a "Create Project" button and a table listing all of your projects: